 Admissions counselors and staff members answer many questions about what it takes to be admitted to UGA.
 Over time, we have identified a specific pattern of questions that indicate there is some misinformation passed around the prospective student population which can lead to unnecessary stress and anxiety.

-We have polled our staff to create a top 10 list of UGA Admission Urban Legends.
+We have polled our staff to create a list of UGA Admission Urban Legends.
 We hope that you will find the attempt to debunk these myths helpful as you proceed through the admissions process at UGA.
-In the video below, UGA Associate Vice President for Admissions and Enrollment Management, Patrick Winter, dispels some of the misconceptions associated with first-year admission to UGA.
+In the video below, UGA Senior Associate Director for Admissions, Amanda Sale, dispels the top three misconceptions associated with first-year admission to UGA.

 The most competitive applicants are admitted regardless of high school, county, zip code or state.
 There are no quotas assigned to these, or any other, characteristics.

 It is our goal as we review applications to build a well-rounded class of students.
 If our class is full only of students that are well rounded, it could get a little bit boring.
 We like edges and we like passion!
 As a result, think about what makes you special and tell that story in your application through your activities, coursework, and essays.
 That will help us get to know the authentic you.